Media Hub

-Ask a recruiter: Should I provide a covering letter to support my job application?
+Should I have a cover letter to support my job application?

-An accountancy client based in Sussex asks: “Should candidates provide a covering letter to support their job application?”
+An accountancy client based in Sussex asks: “Should candidates provide a cover letter to support their job application?”

-I was recently asked by a client whether it was the norm for candidates not to write a covering letter when applying for a job.
-They had recently advertised a six figure Finance Director vacancy and were shocked that none of those who responded had taken the time to provide a covering letter to support their application.
+I was recently asked by a client whether it was normal for candidates to not have a cover letter when applying for a job.
+They had recently advertised a six-figure Finance Director vacancy.
+They were shocked that none of the respondents had taken the time to provide a cover letter.

-So when it comes to composing a cover letter or tailoring a CV to each application, it may be surprising to realise that very little attention is given at this important, if not critical, stage of the recruitment process.
-Of course, if the vacancy is handled by a reputable recruiter then you’d hope that guidance would be on hand to make an application stand out by highlighting specific skills and experience.
-But, if a client is advertising themselves directly, then it appears that in most cases very little attention is given to a covering letter and I’m afraid to say there really is no excuse!
-Of course this isn’t just limited to senior finance but most likely to every sector and at every level.
-Make sure to read our blog about how to ensure your application is applied correctly.
+It may be surprising that little attention is given to this important stage of the recruitment process.
+Of course, if the vacancy is handled by a reputable recruiter then you’d hope that guidance would be on hand.
+At Harvey John, we will make sure an application stands out by highlighting specific skills and experience.
+However, if a client is advertising themselves directly, then it appears that in most cases cover letters are ignored.
+I’m afraid to say there is no excuse!
+Of course, this isn’t just limited to senior finance but most likely to every sector and at every level.

 So, stand out from the crowd:

-• A covering letter shouldn’t be War and Peace; be impactful, concise, and find the balance of showcasing your experience and personality
+• A cover letter shouldn’t be War and Peace.
+Be sure to be impactful, and concise, and find the balance of showcasing your experience and personality

-• Acknowledge the role / organisation you’re applying for demonstrating your interest in the opportunity; a one size fits all approach to a covering letter won’t suffice
+• Acknowledge the role/organisation you’re applying for demonstrating your interest in the opportunity; a one-size-fits-all approach to a cover letter won’t suffice

-• Highlight relevant recent achievements or successes that will support your application but leave the detail to the CV; the two documents should complement each other
+• Highlight relevant recent achievements or successes that will support your application but leave the details to the CV; the two documents should complement each other

 • Give your reasons as to why this opportunity appeals to you; this is your first opportunity to sell yourself

-• Ensure you have the experience, skills, and qualifications that are being asked for; if you don’t, then take this opportunity to give your reasons as to why you feel you should be considered
+• Make sure you have the experience, skills, and qualifications that are being asked for; if you don’t, then take this opportunity to give your reasons as to why you feel you should be considered

 • Check your grammar and spelling; leave nothing to chance